orkes-io/docs/docs/templates/examples/api-processing-usps-example.md

 |--------------------------------------------------------------------------------|

 :::note
 This workflow requires a USPS username to be run.
-Change the name of the workflow - to save it in your Playground, and add your USPS Username in the Set_USPS_Name task.
+Change the name of the workflow - to save it in your Developer Edition, and add your USPS Username in the Set_USPS_Name task.
 The [API access is free](https://www.usps.com/business/web-tools-apis/).
 :::

 <p align="center"><img src="/content/img/postage-rate.jpg" alt="Document Approval Workflow" width="60%" height="auto" style={{paddingBottom: 40, paddingTop: 40}} /></p>